Deity: Musok

+Musok is a folk polytheistic religion in Korea, involving the veneration of many deities known as Sillyeong.
+Sillyeong are supernatural being possessing divine power.
+They are generally invisible to the human eye but are said to occasionally appear in the form of humans or natural objects.
+These entities—which include nature spirits, heroes, and deified ancestors—are central to Korean shamanism and are summoned by mudangs during rituals known as Gut.
+The pantheon of sillyeongs, which has changed over time, is termed sindang, with over 130 sillyeongs having been identified.

 Shinto

 Shinto is polytheistic, involving the veneration of many deities known as kami, or sometimes as jingi.
 In Japanese, no distinction is made here between singular and plural, and hence the term kami refers both to individual kami and the collective group of kami.
 Although lacking a direct English translation, the term kami has sometimes been rendered as "god" or "spirit".
 The historian of religion Joseph Kitagawa deemed these English translations "quite unsatisfactory and misleading", and various scholars urge against translating kami into English.
 In Japanese, it is often said that there are eight million kami, a term which connotes an infinite number, and Shinto practitioners believe that they are present everywhere.
 They are not regarded as omnipotent, omniscient, or necessarily immortal.

 Taoism

 Taoism is a polytheistic religion.
 The gods and immortals（神仙） believed in by Taoism can be roughly divided into two categories, namely "gods" and "xian" (immortals).
 Among them,"Gods" are also called deities and there are many kinds, that is, god of heaven（天神), god of ground（地祇), wuling（物灵: animism, the spirit of all things), god of netherworld（地府神灵), god of human body（人体之神), god of human ghost（人鬼之神）etc. Among these "gods" such as god of heaven（天神), god of ground（地祇), god of netherworld（阴府神灵), god of human body（人体之神） are innate beings.In China, "gods" are often referred to together with "xian".
 "Xian" (immortals) is acquired the cultivation of the Tao，persons with vast supernatural powers, unpredictable changes and immortality.